-The San Angelo Chapter of the National Association for the Advancement of Colored People (NAACP) under the leadership of its President, Sherley L. Spears, has initiated a project to create a Buffalo Soldier Memorial in the Paseo de Santa Angela Park to finally honor the legacy of those courageous men and give special recognition to many who served at Fort Concho and the four who are buried at Fairmount and Delta Memorial Cemeteries.
-The San Angelo NAACP Buffalo Soldier Memorial establishes a place of honor for the many who have not been given their proper recognition in United States history and the United States.
+The memorial will be located in the Paseo de Santa Angela Park to finally honor the legacy of those courageous men and give special recognition to many who served at Fort Concho and the four who are buried at Fairmount and Delta Memorial Cemeteries in the city.
+The San Angelo NAACP Buffalo Soldier Memorial establishes a place of honor for the many who have not been given their proper recognition in United States history and the United States Army.

 On July 28, 1866, Congress passed the Army Organization Act, allowing African American men including many former slaves to serve in the specially created all-black military units following the Civil War.
 The original troops were 9th and 10th Cavalry and the 38th, 39th, 40th, and 41st Infantry.
 In 1869, the four infantry regiments were reorganized to form the 24th and 25th Infantry.
 Congress established these all-black regiments to help rebuild the country after the Civil War and to patrol the remote Western frontier during the “Indian Wars.”
 A primary assignment for these soldiers was to make way for Americans moving westward safe.